-SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued wildlife species and habitats. ? undertaken and concludes that there are no likely significant effects from this policy.
-Outstanding enhancement measure The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner The HRA screening assessment needs to conclude whether there are likely significant effects on the European Designated Sites and this needs to be agreed with Natural England.
+Designated Sites and this needs to be agreed with Natural England.
 Once this has been completed the uncertainty with regard to this objective within the SA should have been addressed.
-The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the which protects and enhances the District's environmental assets and safeguards human healt.

-Policy W1: Vision a nd Wast te Objective S SA6: Ensure restoration to biodiversity end use for waste (landfill) sites and contribute to realising local and national BAP targets. + + + The vision and objectives are unlikely to directly deliver restoration or achievement of BAP targets.
-However, responsible waste management, self-sufficiency, and proximity principle should all be of benefit in reducing future additional impact.
+The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets.
+SA6: Ensure restoration to biodiversity end use for waste (landfill) sites and contribute to realising local and national BAP targets. + + + The vision and objectives are unlikely to directly deliver restoration or achievement of BAP targets.
+However, responsible waste management, self- sufficiency, and proximity principle should all be of benefit in reducing future additional impact.
 The policy does not include explicit reference to biodiversity but this may be too detailed for waste management objectives.
 The policy does refer to protecting environmental assets.
-Enhancement measures The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets and safeguards human health" + + + Outstanding enhancement measure The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets and safeguards human health"
+Enhancement measures The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility + + + No change Outstanding enhancement measure The policy could support improvement of the environment by including the concept of enhancement within the following objective "To ensure that expansions to existing facilities where appropriate and new waste facility developments support the planned growth and waste needs of the Bradford community and are delivered in a manner which protects and enhances the District's environmental assets and safeguards human health.